ZacharyGeurts/universal_equation/README.md

 Ensure code follows C++17 standards and includes proper error handling.
 I am now a stickler for OMP parallelization and memory safety with the advent of AI coding.

-## The universal_equation is two files and current with the best research up through 2025.
 ## Usage Example for Data Scientists
 ```
 #include "universal_equation.hpp"